dceejay/RedMap/README.md

 ### Icons

 You may select any of the Font Awesome set of [icons](https://fontawesome.com/v4.7.0/icons/).
 If you use the name without the fa- prefix (eg `male`) you will get the icon inside a generic marker shape.
 If you use the fa- prefix (eg `fa-male`) you will get the icon on its own.
+Likewise you can use any of the [Weather-lite](https://github.com/Paul-Reed/weather-icons-lite) icons by using the wi- prefix.
+These map to icons returned by common weather API such as DarkSky and OpenWeatherMap - for example `"wi-owm-"+msg.payload.weather[0].icon` will pickup the icon returned from the OpenWeatherMap API.

 You can also specify an emoji as the icon by using the :emoji name: syntax - for example `:smile:`.
 Here is a **[list of emojis](https://github.com/dceejay/RedMap/blob/master/emojilist.md)**.